damianhakert/damianhakert.github.io/source/_posts/2014-10-23-explaining-gitlab-bugs.markdown

 This blog post will give a short overview on how we treat bugs in GitLab

-We will go through three different types of bugs:
+At GitLab, we differentiate between three different types of bugs:

  - Security bugs
  - Regression bugs